reTHINK-project/specs/datamodel/data-objects/wallet/readme.md

 **Transaction**

 * `recipient` wallet address of the recipient
+*  `data` data that was used to generate this transaction e.g. walking distance
 *  `source` data stream address that was used to generate this transaction
 *  `date` transaction date.
 * `value` amount of tokens in the transaction.
 If `-1` it is an unsuccessful transaction